 - GEMS Portal is a great way to keep track of any relationships.

 - Follow this checklist the next time you write an application.

-Find more low-cost or free resources from the team at Strategic Grants to help with all aspects of your grants go-getting.
+Find more low-cost or free resources to help with all aspects of your grants go-getting.